-Introduction to the Daily Client SDKs for Android and iOS
+Introduction to the Daily Client SDKs for Android, iOS, and Flutter

-The Daily Client SDKs for Android and iOS allow you to build video and audio calling into your native mobile applications.
+The Daily Client SDKs for Android, iOS, and Flutter allow you to build video and audio calling into your native mobile applications.
 This guide will help you get started by introducing you to the basics of the libraries, showing you some examples, and pointing you to where you can learn more.

 In the following guide, some features are marked as Coming soon.
 They will be in an upcoming release.